1975 spring offensive: Operation 275 (Central Highland campaign)

 The battle for Buôn Ma Thuột began on 10 March 1975.
 Preceded by an intense artillery bombardment, the 10th Division quickly pushed into the city and seized the ammunition depot.
 That evening the 316th Division entered the battle for the city center.
-On the 13th, the ARVN 44th Regiment, 23rd Division and a battalion of the 21st Ranger Group were helilifted to Phuoc An, 20 mi east of Buôn Ma Thuột, to form a relief force for the beleaguered city.
+On the 13th, the ARVN 44th Regiment, 23rd Division and a battalion of the 21st Ranger Group were helilifted to Phước An, 20 mi east of Buôn Ma Thuột, to form a relief force for the beleaguered city.
 The column, advancing into the path of thousands of refugees and military dependents fleeing the highlands, soon encountered the 10th Division.
 The South Vietnamese attack disintegrated and the force then retreated, joining the civilian exodus.

-On 18 March the PAVN had taken Phuoc An, eliminating any hope of reaching Buôn Ma Thuột.
+On 18 March, the PAVN had taken Phước An, eliminating any hope of reaching Buôn Ma Thuột.
 Darlac Province in its entirety then fell under North Vietnamese control.
 ARVN forces began to rapidly shift positions in an attempt to keep the PAVN from quickly pushing eastward to the coastal lowlands.
 In the final analysis, the blame for the fall of the highlands lies with General Phú, who refused to act on sound intelligence and when he realized his error, it was too late to get reinforcements to the scene.

 Realising the weakened state of his army, President Thiệu sent a delegation to Washington in early March to request an increase in economic and military aid.
 U.S. Ambassador to South Vietnam Graham Martin, who believed additional aid would help the defense of the Republic, also made a trip to Washington to present the case to President Gerald R. Ford.
 The U.S. Congress, increasingly reluctant to divert money from economic recovery into what was seen as a lost cause, slashed a proposed $1.45 billion military aid package for 1975 to $700 million.
 The Ford administration, from the president on down, however, continued to encourage Thiệu in what the historian Arnold Isaacs called "the pipe dream that Congress would restore the funds it cut."